Other calls: N6OET; ex-DJ0ZF.

 A thing of beauty is a joy for ever

 Only one regret: I should have done this years ago.
 The planning permission was a bit of a hassle, but not really a problem, and the planning officer in charge was basically on my side.
-I am grateful for the help from the RSGB planning advisor for Scotland, Len, GM0ONX, who helped me through the process and encouraged me to keep on going when the first attempt failed.
-Above all, without the support of my XYL, Eileen, none of this would have been possible (and there would have been no bacon rolls for the guys doing the work here)!
+Apart from the work put in by the club members pictured here, I am grateful for the help from the RSGB planning advisor for Scotland, Len, GM0ONX, who helped me through the process and encouraged me to keep on going when the first attempt failed.
+Above all, without the support of my XYL, Eileen, none of this would have been possible (and there would have been no bacon rolls for the guys doing the work here).

 You must be logged in to file a report on this page